On P List of Movie Reviews

 Hardly much happens in Passing Glory.
 Sure, there's a racial tension here and there, but I've seen it all

-in countless pictures before.
-Here, Steve James isn't saying anything new; therefore, he uses basketball as an excuse
+before in countless pictures.
+Here, Steve James isn't saying anything new; therefore, he uses basketball as an

-Andre Braugher's skit is getting old by now.
+many films, Andre Braugher's skit is getting old by now.
 It's time for him to change gears.
 Rip Torn is fine.
-I knew who that
+I

-was when he first showed his face, so it's nice to see Arthur Agee again; he could've done more movies.
+knew who that was when he first showed his face, so it's nice to see Arthur Agee again; he could've done more

-didn't like the fact that the game was being played in secret.
-Reverend Robert H. Grant (Rip Torn) actually
+because he didn't like the fact that the game was being played in secret.
+Reverend Robert H. Grant (Rip Torn)